jchoudhry/manager/README.md

 - **I start with an assumption of positive intent of all involved** - I trust everyone to aim for the same goal: delivering high quality products.

-- **Build relationships and learn from expereinces** - I belive the greatest thing we take away from any role are relationships and growth experiences.
-Take the initiative to meet people whome you do not work directly with.
-Reflect from challenges and turn them into lessons.
+- **Build relationships and learn from experiences** - I believe the greatest thing we take away from any role are relationships and growth.
+Take the initiative to spend time with those you do not work directly with.
+Reflect from challenges and transform them into lessons.
 This is not easy :)

 ---